Andrea Schaffer on Flickr© Andrea Schaffer on Flickr

 Kayak, Sail, Paddleboards…

 There are many ways to experience Abel Tasman’s waters.
-As you glide over the crystal clear sea, we challenge you do not want to jump in!
-Whatever water activity you do, you will be seeing the highlights of the national park.
+As you glide over the crystal clear sea, we challenge you not to want to jump in!
+Whatever water activity you do, you will see the highlights of the national park.

 Sailing is your more relaxing option.
 These trips can take you to the highlights of the national park, stopping along the way for walks and a swim.
-Book your trip with Abel Tasman Sailing Adventures on Viator or Tripadvisor.
+Book your trip with Abel Tasman Sailing Adventures.

-If You Have More Time in the Abel Tasman National National Park…
+If You Have More Time in the Abel Tasman National Park…

 • Look out for the occasional dolphin and orca regularly spotted by kayakers!